REVrobotics/Blinkin-Firmware/README.md

 - Follow the diagram to plug the Blinkin board into an Arduino UNO
 - Plug a 12V battery into the Blinkin with an XT30 cable
-- Plug an LED stip into the Blinkin with the Blinkin LED cable adapter
 - Plug the Arduino UNO into your computer with a USB-A to USB-B cable

 ### Setting up the Arduino IDE